ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-footer/readme.md

 # ontario-footer

-Use the simple (`default` type) footer for most applications and subsites.
-It includes links to accessibility, privacy, contact us and copyright information.
+Use the simple footer for most applications and subsites.
+It includes links to accessibility, privacy and copyright information.

 Use the expanded (`twoColumn` and `threeColumn` type) footer if you need an expanded version of the simple footer.
 It includes links to additional site-specific information.